zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-06-plot-distribution.md

-# Activity 2.6: Explore distributions of values
+# 6. Explore distributions of values

 It can be useful to understand the range of values, and the distribution of those values, for the numerical columns in your data.